mneudert/sass-nginx-module/README.md

 To be able to compile this module you need [libsass](https://github.com/sass/libsass) available.
-For a list of tested, and therefore more or less supported, combinations of libsass and nginx versions please refer to the travis environment in `.travis.yml`.
+For a list of tested, and therefore more or less supported, combinations of libsass and NGINX versions please refer to the travis environment in `.travis.yml`.
 Using different versions can result in unexpected behaviour or won't work at all.